Potato Casserole

 - pinch nutmeg

-- 1 cup white cheddar cheese divided {such as Kerry Gold Dubliner}
+- 1 cup sharp cheddar cheese freshly grated, divided

 Instructions

 - Place the diced potato into a small pot.
-Pour in enough cold water to cover potatoes.
-Cover with lid and bring to boil.
-Reduce to simmer for 5 minutes or until they barely are fork-tender.
+Pour in enough cold water to cover the potatoes.
+Bring to a boil, then reduce to a simmer for 10-15 minutes or until they are fork-tender.
 Drain and set aside.
-Wipeout pot with a paper towel and set aside.
+Wipe out the pot with a paper towel and set aside.

-- Place small pot you cooked potatoes in over medium heat.
+- Place the small pot used to cook the potatoes over medium heat.
 Melt in 2 tablespoons butter.
 Sprinkle in flour and whisk to create a paste.
-Cook 1 minute.
+Cook for 1 minute.
 Whisk in milk.
 Increase heat to medium-high and continue whisking until sauce thickens.
-Reduce heat and stir in cream, cream cheese, salt, pepper, nutmeg, and 1/2 cup grated cheese.
-Stir until cheeses melt and sauce is smooth.
+Reduce heat and stir in cream, cream cheese, salt, black pepper, nutmeg, and 1/2 cup grated cheddar cheese.
+Stir until the cheeses melt and the sauce is smooth.

-- Pour cooked potatoes, bacon, onions and sauce into a large bowl.
+- Pour cooked potatoes, bacon, onions and cheese sauce into a large bowl.
 Stir to coat.
-Pour entire contents of bowl into greased baking dish.
-Top with remaining 1/2 cup of cheese.
-Bake at 375 degrees for 20-30 minutes covered with foil.
-Place under broiler to brown the top if desired.
-Serve hot.
+Pour the entire contents of the bowl into prepared casserole dish.
+Top with remaining 1/2 cup of sharp cheddar cheese.

 […] https://laurenslatest.com/creamy-cheesy-bacon-potato-casserole-aka-funeral-potatoes/ […]